MaSe69/dssb/md/12_python_visualization/python_sns_13_bar.md

 ## Comments on the Horizontal Bar Plot

-It might be of interest, which cars actually do provde the best miles per gallon ratio.
+It might be of interest, which cars actually do provide the best miles per gallon ratio.

 - As a horizontal bar plot is a transposed vertical bar plot, mind when defining x-value and y-value that the x-value must be a numerical one.
 - As 300+ names hardly fit into a plot, the number of detail shown should be limited.
 Provided you use it in other places as well, you might want the number of entries used variable.